finnair/v-validation/packages/path/README.md

 ### JSON Clone

 As safe include/exclude requires JSON conversion, this library also contains a handy `jsonClone` method that can be used to e.g. normalize input.
+This method results in same as `JSON.parse(JSON.stringify(input))` but without actual serialization and parsing involved.
+It respects `toJSON` methods and supports `replacer` function.

 ## Using Path